bgoonz/Cheat-Sheets/src/pages/posts/css.md

 ---
 title: CSS
 excerpt: >-
   Hiking The Grand Canyon, which you can use to add background, colors, and even transitions or other interactive elements.
 It will also help you create a lightweight and responsive website that is SEO-friendly.
 date: '2021-11-27'
-thumb_img_path: images/bash.png
 thumb_img_alt: Hiking The Grand Canyon
 content_img_path: images/css-a3da8bfa.jpg
 content_img_alt: Hiking The Grand Canyon
 seo:
   title: Hiking The Grand Canyon
-  description: >-
-    Css Cheat sheet
+  description: Css Cheat sheet
   extra:
-    - name: "og:type"
+    - name: 'og:type'
       value: article
       keyName: property
-    - name: "og:title"
+    - name: 'og:title'
       value: Hiking The Grand Canyon
       keyName: property
-    - name: "og:description"
+    - name: 'og:description'
       value: >-
         Hiking The Grand Canyon, which you can use to add background, colors, and even transitions or other interactive elements.
 It will also help you create a lightweight and responsive website that is SEO-friendly.
       keyName: property
-    - name: "og:image"
+    - name: 'og:image'
       value: images/8.jpg
       keyName: property
       relativeUrl: true
-    - name: "twitter:card"
+    - name: 'twitter:card'
       value: summary_large_image
-    - name: "twitter:title"
+    - name: 'twitter:title'
       value: Hiking The Grand Canyon
-    - name: "twitter:description"
+    - name: 'twitter:description'
       value: >-
         Hiking The Grand Canyon, which you can use to add background, colors, and even transitions or other interactive elements.
 It will also help you create a lightweight and responsive website that is SEO-friendly.
-    - name: "twitter:image"
+    - name: 'twitter:image'
       value: images/8.jpg
       relativeUrl: true
 template: post